Advancing multilevel dialogue, innovative democracy and human rights at local level in Bosnia and Herzegovina

 What are the goals and objectives of the action?

-- Enhance the skills and capacities of local authorities and their associations for contribution to strategic goals and commitments for open government.
+- strengthened capacities of local authorities and their associations to protect and fulfil human rights at local level;

 Who benefits from the action?

-- Association of Municipalities and Cities in the Federation of Bosnia and Herzegovina
+The action is implemented in close co-operation with the Association of Municipalities and Cities of the Federation of Bosnia and Herzegovina and the Association of Municipalities and Cities of Republika Srpska.

 How does the action work?